 2. Still interested?
 Please write to Dr. Moeller at email@example.com.
 Please include:

 - A brief description of your research interests and, in particular, how they overlap with the lab’s focus;

 - A summary of your mathematical background and relevant research experience;

-- A CV which includes your GPA, professional references, and GRE scores; and
+- A CV which includes professional references, your GPA, and GRE scores (if available); and

-- Whether or not you are eligible to apply for an NSF Graduate Research Fellowship (deadline Oct.
-23).
+- Whether or not you are eligible to apply for an NSF Graduate Research Fellowship (deadline mid-October).
 I ask all prospective graduate students who are eligible to apply; I’m happy to discuss research ideas, comment on application drafts, etc.

 For Postdoctoral Scholars:

 The postdoctoral years are some of the most exciting and rewarding in your career: You’re free of the deadlines and paperwork that come with a Ph.D. program, have yet to shoulder the logistical burdens of a faculty position (or other permanent job), and can dedicate your whole working life to the scientific questions that are most fascinating to you.
 My role as a mentor is to facilitate your transition from graduate student to fully independent scholar, providing scientific and professional guidance and resources that will assist you along a path to success in whatever career you choose.
 I expect our professional relationship to be a collaborative one: We’re both bringing skills and research interests honed by years of experience as scientists to bear on problems of mutual interests.

 If you’re interested in studying acquired metabolism, in all its many forms, as a postdoctoral researcher, please contact me at firstname.lastname@example.org.
 Tell me about yourself and your interests, and please attach your CV (with references) as well as one or two relevant scientific publications (or manuscripts).